Project Details -

 Health Care Theme

-- Build a functional app for HIV self-management linked to a smart pill box for PLWH and to assess its usability.
+- Build a functional app for HIV self-management linked to a smart pill box (WiseApp) for people with HIV, and assess its usability.

-- Evaluate the impact of the app on medication adherence in underserved PLWH.
+- Evaluate the impact of the Wise App on medication adherence in people with HIV.

-- Assess PLWH perceptions of the predisposing, enabling, and reinforcing factors for technology use through theoretically guided focus group sessions.
+- Assess perceptions of the predisposing, enabling, and reinforcing factors for WiseApp use through theoretically guided focus group sessions.